Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  - If the user chooses to fill out the contact form and does so correctly, the will be directed to a new page to thank them for contacting Code-Nect.

- - **This feature satisfies the user story of contacting the organization by providing the user with a contact form**
+ - **This feature satisfies the user story of contacting the organization by providing the user with a contact form.**

  ![Form-response](readme-files/form-response.png)